zbyju/obsidian/2. Reference notes/ADP - Architecture and Design Patterns/Abstract Factory Pattern.md

-It lets us produce **families** of related objects without specifying their concrete class.
+It produces **families** of related objects without specifying their concrete class.

+We have product types and variants of these products.
+There is a factory for each product variant producing all product types we have.

 # Example
 Abstract factory making furniture.
-There are two implementations of this factory: `SphericFactory` and `PyramidalFactory` each making furniture but producing them in different shapes.
+There are two implementations of this factory: `SphericalFactory` and `PyramidalFactory` each making furniture but producing them in different shapes.

+Product types: Chair, table
+Variants: Spherical, Pyramidal

+# What Problem it Solves
+- It helps managing and organizing families of related objects
+- Ensures products are compatible

 # Diagram
 ![](https://i.imgur.com/yGY9m1P.png)